mysociety/political_tweets/README.md

     cp .env.example .env

-Now you'll need to [create a Twitter application](https://apps.twitter.com).
-Once created edit the `.env` file with the Consumer Key and Consumer secret of your newly created app.

 Then you'll need to migrate the database.

     bundle exec rake db:migrate

+## Filling in `.env`

+First you'll need to [create a Twitter application](https://apps.twitter.com).
+Once created edit the `.env` file with the Consumer Key, Consumer secret, Access Token and Access Token Secret of your newly created app.

+Next you'll need to generate a [Personal access token](https://github.com/settings/tokens) on GitHub.
+The token will need `public_repo` and `user` scoped ticked.
+Again, once generated add it to the `.env` file.

 ## Usage